radiantearth/stac-api-spec/item-search/README.md

 through the use of a `fields` parameter.
 The full description of how this extension works can be found in the [fields fragment](../fragments/fields/).

-STAC API's that support the fields functionality must include the conformance class
-<http://stacspec.org/spec/api/1.0.0-beta.1/extensions/item-search#fields> in the `conformsTo` response at
-the root (`/`) landing page, to indicate to clients that they will respond properly to requests that use the `fields` parameter on the endpoint specified by the `search` rel.

 ### Query

 - **Conformance URI:** <http://stacspec.org/spec/api/1.0.0-beta.1/extensions/item-search#query>